What is Shopware? Features, Pricing, Verdict

 EditionPriceBest forKey additions

-CommunityFree (up to EUR 1M GMV)Startups, developers, small shopsFull platform, self-hosted, no vendor support
+CommunityFree (up to EUR 1M GMV)Startups, developers, small shopsFull platform, self-hosted, community support only

-RiseFrom EUR 600/monthGrowing B2C shopsAI Copilot, Flow Builder, official support (8h response)
+RiseFrom EUR 600/monthGrowing B2C merchantsAI Copilot, Flow Builder Pro, official support (8h response)

 EvolveFrom EUR 2,400/monthB2B merchants, mid-marketB2B Components, Advanced Search, phone support (4h response)